LogTide vs SigNoz for Log Management

 Where SigNoz Wins

 Custom dashboards.
-SigNoz has a query builder and dashboard creator for building custom visualizations across metrics, traces, and logs.
+SigNoz has a query builder and dashboard creator for building custom visualizations across metrics, traces, and logs with advanced correlation.

 Service maps.
 SigNoz auto-generates service dependency maps from trace data, helping you understand your microservice architecture.